devonorourke/nhguano/docs/sequence_processing.md

 We utilized the [QIIME 2](https://qiime2.org/) suite of tools to perform much of the sequencing processing tasks in this project.
 A new virtual environment for QIIME 2 v-2019.4 installation.
 Most of the steps in this sequence processing workflow were executed within the QIIME environment, though the initial primer trimming was performed with an updated standalone version of Cutadapt.

 # Primer trimming with Cutadapt
-Unjoined paired end sequences were trimmed with Cutadapt v-2.3:
+Unjoined paired end sequences were trimmed with Cutadapt v-2.3.
+We used an anchored approach, though our read data are such that the 5' adapter is not expected to be present in either the forward or reverse read.
 > `$RAWDIR` points to one of the (1 of 9 libraries) directories of sequence data
 > `$OUTDIR` points to an output directory where trimmed reads were stored

 ```